ryojitanabe/ryojitanabe.github.io/index.md

 ## NEWS

+* 2023.7.14 A preprint is available on arXiv:
+    * Ryoji Tanabe: Investigating Normalization in Preference-based Evolutionary Multi-objective Optimization Using a Reference Point. [pdf](https://arxiv.org/abs/2307.06562)
 * 2023.5.22 Our paper has been nominated for the best paper award at the EMO track in [ACM GECCO2023](https://gecco-2023.sigevo.org/).
 * 2023.3.31 Our paper has been accepted to [ACM GECCO2023](https://gecco-2023.sigevo.org/):
     * Ryoji Tanabe: On the Unbounded External Archive and Population Size in Preference-based Evolutionary Multi-objective Optimization Using a Reference Point. [pdf](https://arxiv.org/abs/2304.03566), [code](https://github.com/ryojitanabe/prefpp), slides